-- 1. Check the horn. - Disconnect the two wires from the Grass-Pak® switch electric connector plug and make a jumper wire connection between these wires (bypassing switch). - b.
-Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running) to make the horn sound. - c.
+- 1. Check the horn. - Disconnect the two wires from the Grass-Pak® switch electric connector plug and make a jumper wire connection between these wires (bypassing switch). - Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running) to make the horn sound. - c.
 If the horn does not sound, the horn is bad and needs to be replaced. - d.
 If the horn does sound, proceed to step 2. - 2.
-Check the Grass-Pak® switch. - a.
-Reconnect the wires to the Grass-Pak® switch electric connector plug.
+Check the Grass-Pak® switch. - Reconnect the wires to the Grass-Pak® switch electric connector plug. - b.

-- b.
 Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running). - c.
-Open the catcher back door and trigger the Grass-Pak® vane by hand as it oscillates.
+Open the catcher back door and trigger the Grass-Pak® vane by hand as it oscillates. - d.
+The horn should sound as the switch is moved in both directions.
+If the horn does not sound, the switch is bad and needs to be replaced.